بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 “You should understand too that a person who wants to succeed has to [act] in accordance with the 'Âdâtullah, be knowledgeable of the fitrah laws, and conform to social relations, otherwise, fitrah will respond to him by denying him success and will confound him.
 Also, a person who follows a [particular] way in society should not oppose the general current, otherwise, it will work against him rather than for him.
 Consequently, if a person is aided by success within the general current, as was Muhammad (Sallallahu ‘alayhi wasallam), it is proved that he adhered to the haqq.”
 Signs of Miraculousness ( 186 )

-6 (Powers of appetite, anger and mind: Quwwa ash-shahawiyyah, quwwa al-ghadhabiyah, quwwa al-aqliyyah)
+6 (Quwwa ash-shahawiyyah, quwwa al-ghadhabiyah, quwwa al-aqliyyah) (Tr)

 8 (Say: "In the fadl of Allah, and His rahmah -in that let them rejoice;" that is better than the [wealth] they hoard.)

-9 First Question: Although the blessed words of the tashahhud are a conversation of Janâb-i Haqq and His Rasûl (asm) on the night of Mi’raj what is the hikmah for them being recited in the salâh?
+9 First Question: Although the blessed words of the tashahhud are a conversation between Janâb-i Haqq and His Rasûl (asm) on the night of Mi’raj, what is the hikmah for them being recited in the salâh?

 The Answer: Each mu’min’s salâh is a sort of Mi’raj of his.
-The words which are worthy for that hudhur are the words that are spoken at the great Mi’raj of Muhammad (‘Alayhissalâtu Wassalâm).
-That sacred conversation is recalled by performing dhikr of them.
-Through this recollection, the meanings of those blessed words raise from the particularity to the universality and those sacred and comprehensive meanings are or can take a form in the mind.
-Through taking that form in the mind, their value and nûr become elevated and expand.
+And as for the words worthy of such presence, they are the words that were spoken at the great Mi’raj of Muhammad (‘Alayhissalâtu Wassalâm).
+By reciting them, that sacred conversation is recalled.
+With that recollection, the meanings of those blessed words raise from particularity to universality and those sacred and comprehensive meanings are or can be formed in the mind.
+And through forming in the mind in such a way, their value and nûr become elevated and expand.

 ….
-One time while in a dark exile, on a dark night and in a ghaflah with darkness, the present state of the huge universe seemed to my imagination as lifeless, without rûh, dead, empty, desolate, terrific corpse.
-The past, too, entirely imagined to be lifeless, empty, dead and terrific.
+One time in a dark exile, on a dark night and amid a ghaflah with darkness, the present state of the huge universe seemed to my imagination lifeless, dead, empty, desolate, terrific corpse without rûh.
+The past, too, was imagined to be lifeless, empty, dead and terrific entirely.
 That boundless place and limitless time took the form of a dark wilderness.
-I had refuged in salâh to be saved from that state.
-When I said: اَلتَّحِيَّاتُ in the tashahhud, suddenly the universe revived, took a living and luminous form and came to life.
-It became a shining mirror of Al-Hayy Who is Qayyûm.
-Through ‘ilm al-yaqîn rather haqq al-yaqîn, I saw and knew that with all its living parts, they continually offer the tahîyyahs and gifts of their lives to The One Who is Al-Hayy and Al-Qayyûm.”
-Sixth Ray
+I refuged in the salâh to be saved from that state.
+When I said اَلتَّحِيَّاتُ in the tashahhud, suddenly the universe revived, took a living and luminous form and came to life.
+It became a shining mirror of Al-Hayy, Who is Qayyûm.
+Through ‘ilm al-yaqîn, rather haqq al-yaqîn, I saw and knew that with all its living parts, they continually offer the tahîyyahs and gifts of their lives to The One Who is Al-Hayy and Al-Qayyûm.”
+The Sixth Ray